watson0x90/Phi-4-Local/README.md

 ```

 After you run the script, the model will be pulled, and then the chat interface will be available at `http://127.0.0.1:7860`

+## Next Steps
+More to come about fine-tuning a model to your own purposes.